 In China, the People's Bank of China (PBOC) maintained its key lending rates, keeping the one-year Loan Prime Rate (LPR) at 3.1% and the five-year LPR at 3.6%.
-All enthusiasm boosted Chinese tech stocks, but tariff threats dragged on performance.
+All enthusiasm boosted Chinese tech stocks, but tariffthreats dragged on performance.
 In Japan, the announcement of a 25% tariff by the US on auto imports sparked major concerns due to the country's large auto export sector.
 Trade tensions and tariffs continued to contribute to market volatility.
 In addition, public dissatisfaction with fiscal policies erupted in protest action against the Ministry of Finance.
-Looking at global market returns in March (in US\$), the MSCI All Country World Index delivered -3.9%, the Bloomberg Global Aggregate Bond Index returned 0.6%, while the FTSE EPRA/NAREIT Global REIT Index posted -2.4%.
+The Bloomberg Global Aggregate Bond Index returned 0.6% in March.
 The rand strengthened 0.5% against the US dollar, but weakened 3.2% against the euro and 1.9% against the pound sterling.